SAP/luigi/docs/luigi-client-api.md

 ### fromClosestContext

-Sets the current navigation context, which is then used by the `navigate` function.
-This has to be a parent navigation context, it is not possible to go to child navigation contexts.
+Sets the current navigation context which is then used by the `navigate` function.
+This has to be a parent navigation context, it is not possible to use the child navigation contexts.

 #### Examples